 Franchise Marketing Systems then managed the franchise sales and recruitment process for expanding the business model and recruiting new franchisees.
-This included the evaluation, prospecting, lead generation and sales management for franchise development.
+This included evaluation, prospecting, lead generation, and sales management for franchise development.

 The Weave Shop had a strong market position with an amazing value proposition to the consumer, this was effectively just transitioned to the value offered to a franchisee.
 By offering value-based services, the units were performing well and proved to be great validation for the prospective franchisee.